Ample groupoids, topological full groups, algebraic K-theory spectra and infinite loop spaces: Introduction

+\end{introtheorem} Note that the group completion theorem (see \cite{McDS,R-W}) gives us a similar isomorphism in homology, where the left-hand side is replaced by homology of the amplified version of the topological full group.
+However, that alone is not enough to derive Theorem~\ref{thm:IntroB}.
+Indeed, the key (and also most demanding) step is to show that the amplified version of the topological full group and the topological full group itself have the same group homology.
+This is achieved by Morita invariance (Theorem~\ref{introthm:Morita}), which plays the role of homological stability in \cite{SW} (see also \cite{RWW}).

-Groupoid homology is much more accessible then group homology of topological full groups because there are many tools to compute groupoid homology, and several computations have been produced for various example classes of ample groupoids (see \S~\ref{sss:GPDHomEx}).
+Groupoid homology is much more accessible than group homology of topological full groups because there are many tools to compute groupoid homology, and several computations have been produced for various example classes of ample groupoids (see \S~\ref{sss:GPDHomEx}).
 Thus the point of our two main results is that they enable us to study group homology of topological full groups in terms of groupoid homology, provided we understand how to relate $H_*(\Omega^{\infty}_0 \Kz(\fB_G))$ to $\ti{H}_*(\Kz(\fB_G))$.
-This problem has been studied in algebraic topology.
-The precise relation between homology of infinite loop spaces and the corresponding spectra is not easy to understand (see for instance \cite{Mil78,KM}).
+This problem has been studied in algebraic topology, where powerful tools have been developed.
+The precise relation between homology of infinite loop spaces and the corresponding spectra is not easy to understand.
 But we can still derive several consequences.
 In the following, let us present a selection of such consequences.

 In order to present our results on rational group homology, we need the following notation:

 as well as